emir3100/SmmaWebsite/README.md

 # SmmaWebsite
 This is a responsive website for social media marketing agency.
-Website is live [here.](https://www.luxgrowth.io)
+Website is live [here.](https://www.luxgrowth.io) and hosted with Netlify

 What is included in the website:
 - Landing Page, using calendly for booking calls